COneal81/im_bored_backend/js-project-notes.md

       Rails.application.routes.draw do
         namespace :api do
           namespace :v1 do
-            resources :syllabuses, only: [:index, :create]
+            resources :activities, only: [:index, :create]
           end
         end
       end